AdaCore/spark2014/docs/lrm/source/subprograms.rst

    ghost components of non-ghost record types, ghost parameters of non-ghost subprograms, or ghost extensions of non-ghost types. |SPARK| does define ghost state abstractions, but these are described elsewhere.]
-   [TBD: Do we want to allow a ghost type which is derived from a predefined scalar type, as in "type T is new Integer with Convention => Ghost;" ?]
-   [TBD: Do we want to allow ghost block statements (presumably specified via a pragma)?]

-.. _tu-fe-ghost_entities-05:
+.. _tu-fe-ghost_entities-07:

-5. Any Convention aspect specification for an entity declared inside of a ghost entity shall be confirming [(in other words, the specified Convention shall be Ghost)].
+7. Any Convention aspect specification for an entity declared inside of a ghost entity shall be confirming [(in other words, the specified Convention shall be Ghost)].
    The Link_Name or External_Name aspects of an imported ghost entity shall not be specified.

-.. _tu-fe-ghost_entities-06:
+.. _tu-fe-ghost_entities-08:

-6. A ghost type or object shall not be effectively volatile.
+8. A ghost type or object shall not be effectively volatile.
     A ghost object shall not be imported or exported.
     [In other words, no ghost objects for which reading or writing would constitute an external effect (see Ada RM 1.1.3).]

-.. _tu-fe-ghost_entities-07:
+.. _tu-fe-ghost_entities-09:

-7. A derived type shall be a ghost type if and only if its parent type and all of its progenitor types are ghost types.
+9. A derived type shall be a ghost type if and only if its parent type and all of its progenitor types are ghost types.
+    [This rule does not prohibit declaring a non-derived numeric ghost type even in the cases where Ada defines such a type in terms of derivation.]

-.. _tu-fe-ghost_entities-08:
+.. _tu-fe-ghost_entities-10:

-8. A Convention aspect specification specifying a convention of Ghost which applies either to a type which has a partial view or to a deferred constant shall occur in the same package visible part as the initial declaration of the type or deferred constant.
+10. A Convention aspect specification specifying a convention of Ghost which applies either to a type which has a partial view or to a deferred constant shall occur in the same package visible part as the initial declaration of the type or deferred constant.
      [This rule is to ensure that the ghostliness of an entity can be determined without having to look through to its completion.]

-.. _tu-fe-ghost_entities-09:
+.. _tu-fe-ghost_entities-12:

-9. A non-ghost library unit package or generic package specification shall not require a completion solely because of ghost declarations.
+12. A non-ghost library unit package or generic package specification shall not require a completion solely because of ghost declarations.
      [In other words, if a library unit package or generic package specification requires a body, than it must still require a body if all of the ghost declarations therein were to be removed.]

-.. _tu-fe-ghost_entities-10:
+.. _tu-fe-ghost_entities-13:

-10. A ghost entity shall only be referenced:
+13. A ghost entity shall only be referenced:

     * from within an assertion expression; or